 Chatty Child™ will provide seasonal suggestions for you to incorporate into your daily life to improve speech and language development in your child.

-Place snow in a bucket and hide different pair of mittens and gloves.
+- Snow Activity Tip - Place snow in a bucket and hide different pair of mittens and gloves.
 The child has to find the matching pairs by pulling it out the snow.
 This activity can be completing after reading Snow or The Snowy Day books.

-Make a brown bear puppet out of a small brown paper bag using buttons, strings, pasta and other odds and ends found around the house.
+- Bear Activity - Make a brown bear puppet out of a small brown paper bag using buttons, strings, pasta and other odds and ends found around the house.
 Explain that brown bears hibernate or “sleep” in the wintertime.
 Create a cave for the bear using an old shoebox.
 Decorate the shoe box using crayons, paint or glitter.
 You can complete this activity after reading Brown Bear, Brown Bear.

-Works on following directions, identifying body parts, action words, and gross motor skills.
+- “Simon Says” – works on following directions, identifying body parts, action words, and gross motor skills.
 This is a great game to play when you are stuck indoors.

-Hide an object (toy, ball, stuffed animal) and ask the child to find it and describe where he/she found it.
+- Hide and Seek Exercise - Hide an object (toy, ball, stuffed animal) and ask the child to find it and describe where he/she found it.
 For example, under the chair, on top of the table, next to the dresser.
 This works on building vocabulary and understanding of spatial concepts.

 OT WINTER ACTIVITIES